r1tsuuu/CodingNotes/README.md

 This repo contains my daily learning logs, technical notes, and project insights as I build my skills as a developer.
 It's an evolving space where I track progress, reflect on concepts, and break down what I’ve learned in simple, structured markdown files.

+The original idea and format of this digital notebook is credited to Miraya Tech: https://www.linkedin.com/in/mirayatech/

 ---

 ## 🧠 What’s in Here?